 What does the Autumn Statement mean for R&D tax relief?

-The biggest impact here is that the government is giving a greater level of clarity over who can make the claim.
-Currently, this is a highly contentious issue as since mid to late 2021, HMRC have stated “Any activities carried out in order to fulfil the terms of a contract are considered to have been contracted to the company.” which is in contradiction to its previous statement: “each case will need to be judged on its particular facts.
+The biggest impact here is that the Government is giving a greater level of clarity over who can make the claim.
+Currently, this is a highly contentious issue as since mid to late 2021, HMRC has stated “Any activities carried out in order to fulfil the terms of a contract are considered to have been contracted to the company.” which is in contradiction to its previous statement: “each case will need to be judged on its particular facts.
 As part of any examination it may be useful to examine the degree of autonomy enjoyed by the person engaged, the ownership of intellectual property, and the economic risk in any arrangements”.

 Subsidised Expenditure